Softwire/DiscordBot/README.md

 GOOGLE_PRIVATE_KEY_ID
 GOOGLE_PRIVATE_KEY
 ```

+There is a template launchSettings.json.copy file in "Properties/ServiceDependencies/", all you need to do is remove the ".copy"
+and then add the values necessary

 2. With your bot selected in Discord for developers, go to "Bot" on the left
 ![Bot settings](readme-pics/bot-settings.png)
-3. Copy the token on this page and pass it into your run configuration as `RELEASE_BOT_TOKEN`
+3. Copy the token on this page and pass it into your launchSettings.json as `RELEASE_BOT_TOKEN`
 4. Pass in the `GOOGLE_SHEET_ID` and the four relevant fields in the JSON from Zoho
 5. Have someone who knows what they're doing add your new test bot into the Discord server
 6. Run!